Yoghurt (747)

 A simple taste test is the best tool that you have as a home yoghurt maker to know when that desired acidity is reached.

-It needs to have formed a gel to be finished.
+The yoghurt needs to have formed a gel to be ‘finished’.
 If the gel is too acidic at this stage, very very gently stir in some honey or sugar to ‘reduce’ the acid taste.

-If the yoghurt is not acid enough then continue incubation.
+If the yoghurt is not acidic enough, then continue incubation.
 When the yoghurt tastes right, finish the incubation by placing it in the fridge.

 If the acid level is not high enough, continue incubation.

-The process of subculturing the previously made batch of yoghurt to culture a new batch of yoghurt is a common practice.
+Subculturing the previously made batch of yoghurt to culture a new batch of yoghurt is a common practice.
 However, you do not achieve a high-level probiotics after a second batch of yoghurt is incubated using this process.
-Yoghurt culture in the pack is formulated with a very high level of probiotic cultures.
+The yoghurt culture in the pack is formulated with a very high level of probiotic cultures.
 However, these cultures are very slow growers when the overnight incubation commences.

 Cheesemaking